ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 INCLUDE MATH TO SHOW HOW MUCH THIS MATTERS

 Discuss long spring slow acceleration idea:
-Along the same lines of thought as the slow cocking method, using a longer and weaker spring to achieve the same overall impacter momentum would allow the acceleration of the impactor to occur over a longer period of time, applying lower forces to the chassis.
+Along the same lines of thought as the slow cocking method, using a longer and weaker spring to achieve the same overall impactor momentum would allow the acceleration of the impactor to occur over a longer period of time, applying lower forces to the chassis.
 This would allow movement when stabilization forces on the chassis (such as static friction and external pressure) are relatively low.
 This circumstance occurs especially when the chassis is partially or entirely above the surface of the granular material.

 ### Next Steps